-Concerns/threats (1g,1ni,1nii,1o,1p) to be added to the EMPr:
+Concerns/threats (1k,l,m) to be added to the EMPr:

-- Threats are earth moving equipment/machinery (for example front end loaders, excavators, graders, dozers) during construction, the sealing-in or destruction of the fossils by development, vehicle traffic, and human disturbance. - 2.
-Special care must be taken during the digging, drilling, blasting and excavating of foundations, trenches, channels and footings and removal of overburden as a site visit may have missed a fossiliferous outcrop.
+- 1. Threats are earth moving equipment/machinery (for example haul trucks, front end loaders, excavators, graders, dozers) during construction, the sealing-in or destruction of the fossils by development, vehicle traffic, and human disturbance. - 2.
+Special care must be taken during the clearing, digging, drilling, blasting and excavating of foundations, trenches, channels and footings and removal of overburden as this study may have missed a fossiliferous outcrop.
 An appropriate Protocol and Management plan is attached for the Environmental Control Officer (Appendix 2).

-The recommendations are:
+The recommendations are (1g):

-- 1. Mitigation may be needed (Appendix 2) if fossils are found. - 2.
+- 1. Mitigation is not likely (Appendix 2). - 2.
 No consultation with parties was necessary.
-The Environmental Control Officer must familiarise him- or herself with the Vryheid Formation and its fossils. - 3.
-The development may go ahead with caution, the ECO must survey for fossils before or after blasting or excavating in line with the legally binding Environmental Management Programme (EMPr) this must be updated to include the involvement of a palaeontologist when necessary. - 4.
-The EMPr already covers the conservation of heritage and palaeontological artefacts that may be exposed during construction activities.
-The protocol is to immediately cease all construction activities if a fossil is unearthed and contact SAHRA for further investigation.
-It is recommended that the EMPr be updated to include the involvement of a palaeontologist (to train the ECO) during the digging and excavation phase of the development either for training of the ECO or a site visit once a month during construction.
+The Environmental Control Officer must familiarise him- or herself with the formation present and its fossils. - 3.
+The development may go ahead (ni,iA,nii). - 4.
+The EMPr already covers the conservation of heritage and palaeontological material that may be exposed during construction activities.
+For a chance find, the protocol is to immediately cease all construction activities, construct a 30 m no-go barrier, and contact SAHRA for further investigation.

-Stakeholders: Developer - Alzu Pig Genetics (Pty) Ltd.
+Stakeholders: Developer - Meronox (Pty) Ltd.

 Environmental - AdiEnvironmental cc, P.O.
-Box 647, Witbank, 1035, Tel.
+Box 647, Witbank, 1035.
+Tel.
 013 697 5021.
-Landowner - Alzu.
+Landowner - Meronox (Pty) Ltd.